mhmdrazn/mhmdrazn/README.md

 ###

+<h3>About Me</h3>

-<p align="left">I'm passionate about UI/UX Design, where I create visually stunning and user-friendly interfaces.<br>Currently, I'm diving deep into the world of Web Development, constantly learning and improving my skills.</p>
+I'm passionate about **UI/UX Design**, where I create visually stunning and user-friendly interfaces.<br>Currently, I'm diving deep into the world of Web Development, constantly learning and improving my skills.

 ###

 Open to collaboration on web projects or design endeavors.<br><br>💬 Get in Touch<br>Reach out to me via email at [razan4944@gmail.com](mailto:razan4944@gmail.com).<br>Connect with me on [LinkedIn](https://www.linkedin.com/in/muhammadrazan/) for professional networking.

 ###

+<h3>Connect with Me!</h3>

 <div align="left">
   <a href="https://www.linkedin.com/in/muhammadrazan/" target="_blank">